schism-dev/schism_visit_plugin/linux_build_instructions.md

 ```
 Error.

-So, this is where we hack the makefiles, as per Eric's email**, and it works.
+So, this is where we hack the makefiles, as per Eric's email (see below), and it works.
 ```
 exouser@visit-plugin-for-schism:~/schism_visit_plugin/mdschism$ ls ~/.visit/3.1.4/linux-x86_64/plugins/databases
 libEMDSCHISMDatabase_par.so  libEpropDatabase_par.so  libMMDSCHISMDatabase.so